DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/grid.md

 # Grid Reference

 The Grid is a root container component designed to process and display data specified via the `rows` property.
-You can configure columns using the `columns` property.
+You can use the `columns` property to configure columns.

 The Grid's functionality (data visualization and data processing) is implemented in several [plugins](../guides/plugin-overview.md) specified as child components.

-The Grid is a [PluginHost](../../../dx-react-core/docs/guides/fundamentals.md#pluginhost-component), and as such, it can contain only other plugins and plugin primitives.
+The Grid is a [PluginHost](../../../dx-react-core/docs/guides/fundamentals.md#pluginhost-component) and can contain only other plugins and plugin primitives.

 ## Import